github/opensource.guide/basics/project-bootstrapping/index.md

 title: Getting your project on GitHub
 read_time: 1 minute
 updated_at: Aug 3, 2013
+icon: device-desktop
+title_sha: 47011690ae87bd6102c016f144857b7e4e3bb11a
 ---
 <a id="intro" title="Intro" class="toc-item"></a>
 Software is at the heart of GitHub — and code is the DNA of software.
 Chances are if you're joining, you've got some code that you might want to push to GitHub.
 And that's a fantastic idea!

 Here's some of my favorite reasons to push projects to GitHub: